google/certificate-transparency/docs/SCTValidation.md

 ## SCT Delivery Mechanisms

 We've seen that an SCT is a promise that a certificate has been logged, so it also shows that the certificate issuance was public.
-If an HTTPS client gets a certificate that has some SCTs associated with it, that's a pretty good sign that the certificate was legitimately issued &ndash; but only if the client:
+If an HTTPS client gets a certificate that has one or more SCTs associated with it, that's a pretty good sign that the certificate was legitimately issued &ndash; but only if the
+client:
  * gets the SCTs
  * validates the SCTs.